rohitmll/guess-the-number/README.md

 # JavaScript Number Guessing Game Project

-A JavaScript game where players must guess a randomly generated number.
+Simple and fun number game where you have to guess number b/w given min and max.